- Respect for self, others, and the learning environment promotes a positive learning experience for all students.

 - A full tuition refund is given before the first day of class, 75% tuition refund is given for class days 1-6, 50% for class days 7-10, and no tuition refund after 10 class days.

 - Refunds are processed after the end of the refund period.
-Refund checks are mailed to the student's home address on file in the superintendent's office.
+Refund checks are mailed to the student's home address on file in the superintendent's office within 15 days of refund approval.
 No refunds for books, fees, or kits.

 The student grievance policy provides a system to manage student issues against faculty, staff, or fellow students.
 Students desiring to discuss or file a grievance should use the following protocols: